JustinKuli/user-app-build-deploy/README.md

 5. Fills the deployment manifest with the new image/tag.
 6. Attempts to deploy the resource.

-# Sample applciation for build/deploy pipeline
+# Sample application for build/deploy pipeline

 This is just a simple express.js application along with a devfile.yaml that provides links to :
 - build information - Dockerfile to convert this source into a container image